Chapter 2:

 Ushinawareta Yogen no Saigo no Eiyū

-Kingdom of Arathen – North Exit of the Sanctuary
+Kingdom of Arathen – Northern Sanctuary Gate

 12:00 p.m.

-SCENE – Travel Preparations
+SCENE – Travel preparations

-Servant 1 (tying a ribbon on the smallest basket)
+Maid 1 (tying a ribbon on the smallest basket)

-Servant 2 (placing petals over the bread)
+Maid 2 (placing petals on the bread)

-SCENE – The Wardrobe’s Failure
+SCENE – The wardrobe failure

 *In the butlers’ wing, chests and wardrobes were opened without success.